Effect-TS/data/.changeset/perfect-gifts-boil.md

 "@effect/data": minor
 ---

-String: remove includesWithPosition in favour of ternary includes
+String: remove includesWithPosition in favour of includes with an option argument